 Read, Write, Inc. Phonics is used as the main scheme for teaching phonics in school.
 Read, Write, Inc. Phonics is a rigorous and dynamic synthetic phonics programme aimed at creating fluent and enthusiastic readers, confident speakers and willing writers.
 Children are taught the individual sounds first through a picture the same shape as the letter, for example for ‘a’ there is a picture of an apple and ‘s’ is a picture of a snake.
 These are called ‘speed sounds’ because we want your children to read them effortlessly.
 There are 3 sets of sounds.
 Set 1 contains all of the letters in the alphabet.
 The first 6 sounds taught are m, a, s, d, t, i, n.
 Once your child knows these sounds they can start learning to blend the sounds together to read words.

 Every week, pupils have a timetabled session in school, where they have the opportunity to share a text within a small group.
 This is lead by the class teacher, who supports pupils to develop a range of skills to develop reading accuracy and fluency.
-Teacher’s also focus on developing pupil’s comprehension skills and love of reading.
+Teacher’s also focus on developing pupil’s comprehension skills, fluency and love of reading.
 The text provided is always closely matched to children’s reading and phonic ability and is also sent home each week for children to practice.
 Read Write Inc. is the main reading scheme that is utilised in school as it is well matched to the phonics scheme taught.
 However, we have an abundance of reading schemes available in school, which are used to give children breadth and depth to their reading.

 Additional Resources to Support at Home: